 Along with native synchronization of a user's default and shared email, calendar, contacts, and tasks data, ActiveSync for MDaemon also includes the following features:

 Many people commonly have more than one mobile device.
 With ActiveSync for MDaemon, any user can have multiple devices of any make/model on a single account, making it easy to sync all your MDaemon email, calendar, contacts, tasks, and notes (if device supports each feature).
 The administrator can also limit the number of devices each user can have on their account.

 ActiveSync for MDaemon uses Push email technology that provides an always-on capability, in which new email is actively transferred (pushed) to the device after it is received by the MDaemon mail server.

 Enhance your mobile device security through ActiveSync policies.
 You can manage pre-defined policies and create your own policies from the Mobile Device Management screen.
 Policies can be created from many options*, including:

 *Note: Not all ActiveSync devices recognize or apply policy consistently.
 Some may ignore policy altogether and others may require a device reboot before changes take effect (defeating the purpose of many of the policy elements).
 Also, no policy is applied until the next time the device connects on its own to the ActiveSync server.

 Supported in MDaemon Pro with ActiveSync.
 While MDaemon's ActiveSync implementation supports Email, Events, Contacts, Tasks and Notes, not all device clients are capable of handling this data.
-Public folder access can be controlled at the user, domain and server levels.
+Public and Shared folder access can be controlled at the user, domain and server levels.

 The ActiveSync Sessions tab in MDaemon's main interface displays activity for all devices or mail clients that are currently connected to MDaemon via ActiveSync, including session ID, connecting IP, domain, account, and device type.